hadv/ethaura/DEPLOYMENTS.md

 # Deployment History

-This file tracks all production and testnet deployments of the EthAura contracts.
+This file tracks all production and testnet deployments of the ΞTHΛURΛ contracts.

 ## Sepolia Testnet